Wolves in folklore, religion and mythology: Slavic

-The Slavic languages share a term for "werewolf" derived from a Common Slavic vuko-dlak "wolf-furr".
+The Slavic languages share a term for "werewolf" derived from the Common Slavic vuko-dlak, meaning "wolf-fur".

-The wolf as a mythological creature is greatly linked to Balkan and Serbian mythology and cults.
-It has an important part in Serbian mythology.
-In the Slavic, old Serbian religion and mythology, the wolf was used as a totem.
-In the Serbian epic poetry, the wolf is a symbol of fearlessness.
-Vuk Karadžić, 19th-century Serbian philologist and ethnographer, explained the traditional, apotropaic use of the name Vuk ("wolf"): a woman who had lost several babies in succession, would name her newborn son Vuk, because it was believed that the witches, who "ate" the babies, were afraid to attack the wolves.
+The wolf as a mythological creature plays an important role in Balkan and Serbian mythology and cults.
+In the Slavic and old Serbian religion and mythology, the wolf was used as a totem.
+In Serbian epic poetry, the wolf is a symbol of fearlessness.
+Vuk Karadžić, the 19th-century Serbian philologist and ethnographer, explained the traditional, apotropaic use of his own name Vuk ("wolf"): A woman who had lost several babies in succession would name her newborn son Vuk, as it was believed that the witches, who "ate" babies, were afraid to attack wolves.

 Japanese

 Raijū ("thunder beast") is a god from the Shinto religion.
 It is attributed with causing thunder, along with Raijin, who causes lightning.
 While Raijū is generally calm and harmless, during thunderstorms it becomes agitated, and leaps about in trees, fields, and even buildings.

-In another Japanese myth, Grain farmers once worshiped wolves at shrines and left food offerings near their dens, beseeching them to protect their crops from wild boars and deer.
-Talismans and charms adorned with images of wolves were thought to protect against fire, disease, and other calamities and brought fertility to agrarian communities and to couples hoping to have children.
-The Ainu people believed that they were born from the union of a wolf like creature and a goddess.
+In another Japanese myth, grain farmers once worshiped wolves at shrines and left food offerings near their dens, beseeching them to protect their crops from wild boars and deer.
+Talismans and charms adorned with images of wolves were thought to protect against fire, disease, calamities, and brought fertility to agrarian communities, as well as to couples hoping to have children.
+The Ainu people believed that they were born from the union of a wolf-like creature and a goddess.